verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     .. seealso:: :ref:`Routing Resource XML File <vpr_route_resource_file>`.

-.. option:: --routing_budgets_algorithm { slack | criticality }
+.. option:: --routing_budgets_algorithm { minimax | scale_delay | disable }

     Controls how the routing budgets are created.

-    ``slack`` sets the minimum and maximum budgets depending on the amount slack between connections and the current delay values.
+    ``minimax`` sets the minimum and maximum budgets depending on the amount slack between connections and the current delay values.
 This uses the routing cost valleys (RCV) and Minimax-PERT algorithm.

-    ``criticality`` has the minimum budgets set to 0 and the maximum budgets as a function of delay and criticality (net delay/ pin criticality).
+    ``scale_delay`` has the minimum budgets set to 0 and the maximum budgets as scaling the delay by the pin criticality (net delay/ pin criticality).

     ``disable`` is used to disable the budget feature.
 This uses the default VPR and ignores hold time constraints.